devon-mar/netbox-lists/README.md

   or by the appending `format=(text|json)` to the URL.

 * This plugin uses NetBox's object permissions.
 Make sure users have the appropriate permissions.

+* Summarization is enabled by default.

+* When summarization is enabled, all IP addresses will be returned in CIDR format regardless of the `as_cidr` setting.

 ## Installation
 1. Add `netbox-lists` to `local_requirements.txt`.